pavel-demin/red-pitaya-notes/development-machine.md

 Accessing the virtual machine
 -----

 The virtual machine can be accessed via SSH.
 To display applications with graphical user interfaces, a X11 server ([Xming](http://sourceforge.net/projects/xming) for MS Windows or [XQuartz](http://xquartz.macosforge.org) for Mac OS X) should be installed on the host computer.
+X11 forwarding should be enabled in the SSH client.

 Installing Vivado Design Suite
 -----